-I In keeping with Wei et al.'s (2009) work, it is suggested that a collaborative approach should be adopted where professional development can be ongoing and linked to practice as this can enhance teachers' attitudes toward teaching outcomes and promote collegiality (68).
+I In keeping with Wei et al.'s (2009) work, it is suggested that a collaborative approach should be adopted where professional development can enhance teachers' attitudes toward teaching outcomes and promote collegiality (68).
 As recent studies suggest, in this rapidly changing educational environment, teachers should be encouraged to update their skills to provide the best possible education for their students; to this end, Mansouri Nejad et al. (2019) conclude and highly suggest that teachers should try to have consistent cooperation with classroom testing researchers since it is the teacher who identifies the practical problems in the assessment of the students, while testing researchers account for finding scientific answers to such problems (69).
 Effective teacher training helps educators stay informed about new teaching methodologies, technological advancements, and evolving educational standards (70).
 According to the recommendations of Alinejad et al. in their 2023 study, language educators should emphasize the integration of reflective thinking and teaching strategies as these elements significantly influence the effectiveness of teaching methods (71).